Reichssicherheitsdienst: Wartime operations

 On the outbreak of World War II, the RSD had 200 men in its ranks.
 It protected Hitler, along with other government and inner circle members as they travelled around occupied Europe.
 By 1944, there were seventeen RSD units protecting the top leadership.

-As RSD commander Rattenhuber was responsible for securing Hitler's field headquarters.
+As RSD commander, Rattenhuber was responsible for securing Hitler's field headquarters.
 In particular, a battalion guarded the Wolf's Lair near the town of Rastenburg, now Kętrzyn in Poland.
 Rattenhuber's deputy, Peter Högl was appointed Chief of RSD Department 1 (responsible for the personal protection of Hitler on a day-to-day basis during the war).
 The Wolf's Lair had three security zones.
 Sperrkreis 1 (Security Zone 1) was located at the heart of the Wolf's Lair.
 Ringed by steel fencing and guarded by RSD and FBK men, it contained Hitler's bunker and ten other camouflaged bunkers built from 2 m thick steel-reinforced concrete.
 Hitler first arrived at the Wolf's Lair on 23 June 1941 and departed for the last time on 20 November 1944.
-Overall, he spent over 800 days there during that three and half year period.
+Overall, he spent over 800 days there during that three-and-a-half-year period.

 By early 1945, Germany's military situation was on the verge of total collapse.
 In January 1945, Rattenhuber accompanied Hitler and his entourage into the bunker complex under the Reich Chancellery garden in the central government sector of Berlin.
 The FBK and the rest of Hitler's personal staff moved into the Vorbunker and Führerbunker.
 FBK and RSD men were stationed outside the Führerbunker entrances.
 Main entry into the Führerbunker was from a stairway built at right angles leading down from the Vorbunker.
 After descending the stairs into the lower section, RSD and FBK men were positioned in a guard room to check identity cards and search briefcases, before personnel were allowed to pass into the corridor of the Führerbunker proper.

-To the Nazi leadership it was clear that the battle for Berlin, which started in late April, would be the final battle of the war.
+To the Nazi leadership, it was clear that the battle for Berlin, which started in late April, would be the final battle of the war.
 On 27 April 1945, Högl was sent out to find Himmler's liaison man, SS-Gruppenführer Hermann Fegelein who had deserted his post at the Führerbunker.
 Fegelein was caught by Högl's RSD squad in his Berlin apartment, wearing civilian clothes and preparing to flee to Sweden or Switzerland.
 He was carrying cash—German and foreign—and jewellery, some of which belonged to Eva Braun.
 Högl also uncovered a briefcase containing documents with evidence of Himmler's attempted peace negotiations with the western Allies.
 Fegelein was brought back to the Führerbunker and then shot on 28 April.
 After Hitler committed suicide on 30 April, Rattenhuber and the remaining RSD officers were taken prisoner by the Soviet Red Army on 1 May 1945 during the attempted break-out from central Berlin to avoid capture.
 After the war ended, Rattenhuber served 10 years in prison before being released by the Soviets on 10 October 1955.